dolphin-emu/dolphin/Readme.md

 # Slippi Mainline

-This is a WIP effort to port the functionality of https://github.com/project-slippi/Ishiiruka to mainline Dolphin.
-Currently, we are close enough to upstream main and close to on par with project-slippi/Ishii main.
-Netplay functionality works everywhere except teams, playback is busted, rust code is hooked up *Last updated 2023-09-01*
+This is a WIP effort to port the functionality of https://github.com/project-slippi/Ishiiruka to Mainline Dolphin.
+Currently, we are even with upstream release 2506 and with project-slippi/Ishiiruka's main branch.
+Netplay functionality is cross compatible, playback is WIP, rust code is hooked up *Last updated 2025-11-08*

 ## How can I contribute?

-The project board is visible here: https://github.com/r2dliu/dolphin/projects/1

-Read through the list of issues, and comment on one to claim it.
-You can also create a new issue if one does not exist already.
-Create a pull request and then submit it for approval.
+Read through the issues and comment on it to claim it.
+Discuss the changes with maintainers to ensure they meet expectations.
+Create a Pull Request with the changes and follow up on any comments until approval and merge.

 ### Other questions